AntonDobrev/docs-bs-k-mapping/fields-mapping.md

   The `lastStateChangeAt` and `lastConfirmedAt` dates are set to the value of the `CreatedAt` field of the source entity.

-- The user account `Role` field will be migrated to the corresponding structure in Kinvey.
-The `grantDate` value is set to the moment in time when the user was assigned the role during the migration.
+- The user account `Role` field will be set following the corresponding structure in Kinvey.
+The `grantDate` value is set to the moment in time when the user was assigned the role at the time of the creation during the migration.

   ```json
   "_kmd": {